dy1z/docs/content/docs/development/tailwindcss.md

 When running `maizzle build [env]`, if `[env]` is not `local`, Maizzle will enable CSS purging in Tailwind.
 This does a 'first pass' over your CSS and removes any classes that you don't use in your emails.

-The CSS inliner and [`email-comb`](/docs/code-cleanup/#removeunusedcss) run _after_ this CSS purging step, so they receive as little CSS as possible to parse - greatly improving build times.
+The CSS inliner and [`email-comb`](/docs/code-cleanup/#removeunusedcss) run _after_ this CSS purging step, so they receive as little CSS as possible to parse (greatly improving build times).

 Here's how Maizzle configures Tailwind CSS purging internally: